Emergency medicine performance program (EmPP)

 EMPP strengthens how physicians prepare, decide, and execute during the most critical moments in emergency medicine.
 This program is built around high-acuity performance.

-It sharpens execution in:
+It sharpens execution in areas such as:

 • Hemodynamic optimization in the unstable patient